Kuka supervisory board backs CEO in talks with Midea

 Citing unnamed industry sources, the Handelsblatt business daily reported on Tuesday that the Chinese have thwarted plans by Voith to form a consortium to take control of Kuka themselves.
 Voith currently holds a 25.1 percent stake.

 German Chancellor Angela Merkel has said she would not try to prevent a takeover but has left the door open to rival bids.
 However, no potential German or European counter bidder has emerged.
-Industrial group Siemens (SIEGn.DE) has already said it has no interest in becoming a white knight for Kuka.
+Industrial group Siemens SIEGn.DE has already said it has no interest in becoming a white knight for Kuka.
+(Full Story)

 (Reporting by Alexander Huebner and Irene Preisinger, writing by Emma Thomasson; Editing by Hugh Lawson)